-6.2 Acoustic data collection using calibrated systems underwater
+Acoustic data collection using calibrated systems underwater

 The ambient noise levels were measured underwater at the candidate locations.
 Underwater noise measurements were made with Passive Aquatic Listeners (PALs).
 This system was deployed for five weeks in October and November of 2008.
-Figure 5 shows the locations of the PALs and the Automated Identification System (AIS)-derived shipping for the period of October 6 through November 14, 2008.
+Figure 7 shows the locations of the PALs and the Automated Identification System (AIS)-derived shipping for the period of October 6 through November 14, 2008.
 Two PAL systems were deployed off Block Island in the fall of 2009 and are due to be recovered in summer of 2010 providing data for the estimation of noise budgets for all four seasons.
+Table 2 shows the band numbers of center frequencies in kHz for PAL spectra.
+The bands range from 0.1 kHz to 49.5 kHz.